ximeg/speview/README.md

 pip install speview --allow-unverified pyzenity
 ```
 PyZenity is not stored on _PyPi_ and therefore is considered by `pip` as
 potentially dangerous package.
-For this reason you have to install it manually
+For this reason you have to allow it explicitly.
-with a separate command.

 #### Troubleshooting
 Please note, that you may encounter two troubles: